varararun/MarsRoverPhotoDownloader/README.md

 #### TODO - Future State
 1. Enhancement to extract client and build service jar
 2. Include command line runner implementation so the required params can be passed as command line arguments
-3. Include performance tests and static code analysis
+3. Include performance tests
+4. Threaded calls

 ## Challenge Details